 - They are “dwarf” in comparison to true mistletoes (Phoradendron and Viscum spp.).
 The shoots range up to about 20 cm long for the larger species.

 - The part inside the host plant is the endophytic system, consisting of

 - cortical strands, ramifying through the phloem

 - Shoots are nonwoody, last a few years, and then can regenerate.

 - Like Phoradendron and most Viscum spp., they are dioecious (separate male and female plants).

 - A very important feature is the mode of dispersal: the berries explode, shooting sticky seeds at an initial velocity of 97 km hr-1 (60 mph) 10 meters or more.

 - Tend to be host specific, which is important in management.

-- They are among the most damaging forest pathogens in many parts of western North America.
+- They are among the most damaging forest pathogens in western North America.

 Dwarf mistletoes of USA and CanadaChoose to page through or show as many rows as you like.